thisisjoonlim/dsdocs/docs/readings/books/conscious-business.md

 - Enact the universal virtues of wisdom, courage, low, justice, temperance, and transcendence and seek success beyond success.
 {: .pb-5 }

+You can’t judge a man until you’ve walked a mile in his moccasins.
+{: .quote_style }

 ##### Stay open, and avoid to stake your self-esteem on being right.
 - Assume that your rationality is limited, other perspectives are complementary, and errors are learning opportunities.